CyberUskasha/CyberUskasha/README.md

-Hi👋, Usman here, an IT-AV Engineer and a cyber-security enthusiast
+Hi👋, Usman here, an IT-AV-Cybersecurity Engineer

 Here's a little bit about me:

-    - 🌱 I'm currently studying for the Comptia Security+ as my first cyber-security certification
+    - 🌱 I completed the Comptia Security+ certification in October 2022
     - 👀 I’m interested in Cryptography, Malware Analysis and Red Teaming
-    - 🌱 I’m currently learning and working my way up the TryHackMe Ladder
+    - 🌱 I’m currently working my way up the TryHackMe Ladder
     - 💞️ I’m looking to collaborate on projects related to cyber-security
     - 📫 How to reach me https://www.linkedin.com/in/usmankhanuskh/ (Open to all connections)